Going for Growth

 Rather than sit and create this on paper, a pilot process with 30 congregations was set up and started in 2016.
-Through this the Panel hopes to discern the kind of support which will best support congregations as they seek to make appropriate changes and re-focus on our core calling.
+Through this the Panel hopes to discern the best kind of support for congregations as they seek to make appropriate changes and re-focus on our core calling.

-In 2018 a further 25 congregations will join the initial group.
-Further information will be available shortly on a dedicated Path of Renewal webpage.
+In 2018 a further 25 congregations joined the initial group.

 Church Without Walls